The 6 Best Credit Cards for Groceries in 2021

 Potential Earnings: If one quarter lets you get the 5% cash back bonus on grocery spending, you could get a total of $75 in cash back bonuses for that quarter, which is the max.
 So your first year’s annual total could be around $276.

-The Capital One® Quicksilver® Cash Rewards Credit Card requires excellent credit, but it’s a great go-to card for all of your purchases, especially if you don’t want to deal with remembering multiple bonus categories.
-It offers a flat 1.5% cash back on every purchase, plus a $150 bonus cash back when you spend $500 within three months of opening your account.
+The Capital One Quicksilver Cash Rewards Credit Card requires excellent credit, but it’s a great go-to card for all of your purchases, especially if you don’t want to deal with remembering multiple bonus categories.
+It offers a flat 1.5% cash back on every purchase, plus earn a one-time $200 cash bonus after you spend $500 on purchases within 3 months from account opening.
 It has no annual fee.

 Which is Right for You?